tflander/HandsOnLearning/integrationKata/README.txt

 It should reorder the lines by username and encrypt the passwords, then return a string of the same form.
 "username, drowssap"... etc

+Once you've got that done...

+Your boss says the rules have to change before you ship!
+Arggh!
+He forgot that encryption specifically disallows use of the lowercase 'a' and capital 'S'.
+Replace these characters with '@' and '$'.

+He also made a special request that the program should never return the password for people with the username "Bob Bossman".
+Instead he'd like to return the phrase "Nice try, hackers!" unencrypted.